East Anglian Air Ambulance: Operations

 When the service was first launched, Anglia One operated for only one day a week.
-This was soon expanded to five days a week and later to the current service of seven days a week.
+This was soon expanded to five days a week and later to service of seven days a week.

 Anglia Two was launched in August 2007 and began operating five days a week (from Sunday to Thursday).
 The service provided by Anglia Two was extended to seven days a week in 2008.
-It was manned by the Emergency Medical Team from Magpas Helimedix 24/7, based at RAF Wyton until its move to Cambridge Airport where the charity decided to use its own medical personnel - predominantly doctors specialising in emergency medicine, anaesthesia and/or intensive care medicine from hospitals within the region.
+It was crewed by the Emergency Medical Team from Magpas Helimedix 24/7, based at RAF Wyton until its move to Cambridge Airport where the charity decided to use its own medical personnel - predominantly doctors specialising in emergency medicine, anaesthesia and/or intensive care medicine from hospitals within the region.

 Typical incidents for which the assistance of the air ambulance is requested include road traffic collisions, horse riding accidents, and falls from height.
 The EAAA team of highly skilled doctors and critical care paramedics also treat many people injured in agricultural, industrial and sporting accidents as well as medical emergencies.

 Airlifted patients are most likely to go to the major trauma centre at Addenbrooke's Hospital in Cambridge, the specialist burns unit in Broomfield Hospital, Chelmsford or the specialist heart attack centre at Norfolk and Norwich Hospital.
 Patients less severely injured, but where travel would take an excessive amount of time, may be airlifted to their local A&E with trauma unit.

 In May 2013, EAAA received approval to fly night time HEMS missions.
 The first team was available and ready to fly on 24 May and was called that night to a traffic collision in Essex.
 The clinicians were flown to the scene where they treated an injured motorcyclist with the aid of night vision equipment.
 The patient was then flown back to Cambridge where he was taken to the major trauma centre at Addenbrooke's Hospital.

 In 2018, the charity appeared on the Channel 4 TV programme Emergency Helicopter Medics, which follows the crews responding and treating emergency patients.